rekruizer/AudioKeeper/README.md

 ## ✨ Features

-- 🎧 **Menu Bar Only** - Clean interface, no Dock clutter
+Everything is simple!
-- 🔄 **Automatic Device Management** - Restores your preferred devices instantly
+- 🔄 **Automatic Device Management** - Choose your devices, that will be kept as output/input devices.
+Even if something changes.
 - 💾 **Persistent Settings** - Remembers your preferences between sessions
 - ⚡ **Real-time Monitoring** - Instant response to device connections
-- 🔄 **Auto-Updates** - Automatically checks for updates weekly, one-click installation
+- 🎧 **Minimalistic** - Clean interface, no Dock clutter

 ## 📦 Installation